Kissin U: Critical reception

 The song ranked number eighty-eight on Bill Lamb's List of Top 100 Songs of 2010.

 Commercial performance

-"Kissin U" peaked at number 54 on the Billboard Hot 100.
+"Kissin U" peaked at number 54 on the US Billboard Hot 100.
 The song was also a top twenty hit on the US Mainstream Top 40 chart.
-On January 14, 2011, it was announced that "Kissin U" had been certified gold by RIAA for sales of over 500,000 units.
+On January 14, 2011, it was announced that "Kissin U" had been certified gold by Recording Industry Association of America (RIAA) for sales of over 500,000 units.
 The song peaked at number 67 in Germany and at number 51 in Austria.

 Promotion and performances

 Cosgrove performed "Kissin U" live at the Nickelodeon Kids' Choice Awards pre-show.
 On September 6, 2010, she performed "Kissin U" on Today.

 Music video

 The music video was shot in Santa Monica, California and debuted on March 19, 2010.
 It was directed by Alan Ferguson.
 The video shows Cosgrove on the beach singing and walking, to meet her love interest who is a sidewalk artist.
 They go to his house and she sees all the paintings he has painted, as well as trying to teach her how to draw, and later washing his car in front of her house, she splashes him with the hose and he chases her around the car.
 Later they are seen at a party where it seems they kiss.
 When she wakes up that morning she looks out the window to see a drawing of a butterfly with images of her and him in the wings on the sidewalk.